benelan/build-sizes/README.md

 The `saveBuildSizes` function is also exported, so you can use it in your scripts!

 > **Note:** The save script requires the current working directory to contain `package.json` so it can grab the project's version number.
-Adding it as an npm script like the snippet above is recommended, which allows you to run the script from any directory in the project.
+I recommend using an npm script like the snippet above, which allows you to run the script from any directory in the project.